 The final place on our list of unusual destinations for a winter break in Spain is not actually a destination at all!
 The Camino de Santiago (or The Way of Saint James) is a network of pilgrimage routes stretching across Europe and coming to an end at Santiago de Compostela.
 While summer is by far the most popular season to undertake the walk, with the winter months come benefits such as far fewer crowds, cooler weather, magical light and the opportunity to really escape and reflect while undertaking the route.

 The most popular route, Camino Francés (The French Way), spans 790km over two countries and takes roughly a month to complete.
 I like a good hike, but dedicating a month to walking is not high on my to-do list at the moment!
 If like me, you like the sound of a shorter version, you can start at the town of Sarria, which makes the walk a much more manageable 111km.
 Completing more than 100kms means you’ll still be awarded the Compostela certificate once you arrive in Santiago.
+Or you could try the more challenging Camino Primitivo.
+Known as the original Camino, it’s one of the least walked trails of the Camino de Santiago.

 Getting to Sarria